 Scroll down to learn how the folks at Emojipedia define the following 20 emojis before hitting the send button.

 What We Think It Means: "Home is where the heart is."

 What It Really Means: Love hotel.
 "A love hotel is a hotel that can be hired by the hour, instead of as accommodation for the evening."

 Shocking, right?
 Nothing against these so-called love hotels, but we prefer our definition of this one.
 Arguably the most controversial emoji on the keyboard, it was even the central figure in Durga Chew-Bose's first essay, "Heart Museum" in her critically acclaimed book Too Much and Not the Mood.
-She explains that she initially thought it meant "cardiologist," and was sure "the building stood for all matters having to do with that four-chambered, fist-shaped muscle we carry-that carries us—with constancy."
+The author explains that she initially thought the emoji meant "cardiologist," and was sure "the building stood for all matters having to do with that four-chambered, fist-shaped muscle we carry—that carries us—with constancy."
 As it turns out, it's not quite as poetic as we'd like to think.

 What We Think It Means: A little red doodle or maybe an alert signal.

 This red symbol is "used to represent the veins popping on a very angry person," writes Emojipedia.
 Wow, that sounds serious and potentially dangerous.
 It does make sense once you know, but it's not self-explanatory.
 We'll call it the "temper tantrum emoji."